OpenACC/openacc-best-practices-guide/08-Advanced.markdown

     !$acc wait
 ~~~~

-While this is useful, it would be even more useful to expose depenedencies into
+While this is useful, it would be even more useful to expose dependencies into
 these asynchronous operations and the associated waits such that independent
 operations could potentially be executed concurrently.
 Both `async` and `wait`
 have an optional argument for a non-negative, integer number that specifies a